Frequently Asked Questions

 ALL CAMPERS MUST BE SIGNED IN, AND ALL CAMPERS MUST BE SIGNED OUT BY AN ADULT LISTED ON THE REGISTRATION FORM.
 CAMPERS WILL NOT BE RELEASED TO A WAITING CAR.
 ONLY THE PERSON WHO REGISTERED THE CAMPER MAY ALTER OR VIEW THE REGISTRATION FORM.
 THE REGISTRATION FORM MAY ONLY BE ALTERED IN PERSON; WE WILL NOT ALTER THE FORM VIA A PHONE CALL.

-Registrations MUST be accompanied by the $20.00 registration fee (per child; registration fee increases to $30/child after May 26th).
-Registration fee must be paid by check or money order).
+Registrations MUST be accompanied by the $25.00 registration fee (per child; registration fee increases to $30/child after May 17th).
+Registration fee must be paid by check or money order or credit card.
 No walk-in registrations will be accepted at Camp.

 RevTrak "Parent Portal" (http://Flaglerschoolsfti.revtrak.net) will allow you to view payments made for tax purposes.
 For questions please call 446-6717.